kingston-hackSpace/Sound-Detector/README.md

 TUTORIAL
 -
-The following tutorial demonstrates how to use the Sound-Detector in its two modes (gate and envelop), visualizing the incoming data in the Arduino IDE Serial Monitor.
+The following tutorial demonstrates how to use the Sound-Detector in its two modes (gate and envelope), visualizing the in-coming data in the Arduino IDE Serial Monitor.

 https://github.com/kingston-hackSpace/Sound-Detector/blob/main/SoundDetector.pdf